adithyaanilkumar/Pi-Hole/README.md

 ---

 Are you tired of those pesky ads popping up when watching your favourite videos online or while playing your favourite games?
+Want a better internet experience without these ads?
+Don't worry, Pi hole is here to save the day!